-The circle I use (shown above) is inspired by magic circles from the Lesser Key of Solomon, a Judeo-Christian manual of magic.
+The circle I use for more ceremonial and/or talismanic work (shown above) is inspired by magic circles from the Lesser Key of Solomon, a Judeo-Christian manual of magic.
 I've blended what I found in that tome with the Lesser Banishing Ritual of the Pentagram and came up with what you see above.
 It is drawn on the floor with chalk or flour.
 If you are outside, you can scratch it in the dirt with a stick.

-The creation of the circle is complex and lengthy and requires absolute devotion.
+The creation of this type of circle is complex and lengthy and requires absolute devotion.
 It is a biblical ceremony, meaning you will be working directly from the Bible to create your circle.
 Your faith and devotion must be genuine, otherwise your circle will be powerless.

 I believe a period of preparation is needed before such work is undertaken.
 I think confession, fasting, and abstaining from worldly things (sex, drugs, etc) for a period of three days prior to working within the magic circle is important.
 You may feel differently, and that's ok.
 This website is about how I experience my Powwowing.
 Your experience won't be exactly the same as mine.

 For the creation of the circle, you will be working with Psalms.